Assault in Missouri

 - Deadly Weapon – any firearm (loaded or unloaded), any other item that shoots a projectile that could cause death or serious physical injury, a switchblade knife, a dagger, a billy club, a blackjack, or metal knuckles

-- Knowingly – the person is aware what they are doing will cause a certain exact result
+- Knowingly – the person committing the crime is fully aware that what they are doing will cause a particular exact result

 - Recklessly – Consciously disregarding a substantial risk where a reasonable person would use caution

-- Serious Physical Injury – Physical injury that causes a substantial risk of death or that causes serious disfigurement or impairment of the use of any part of the body
+- Serious Physical Injury – Physical injury that causes a substantial risk of death or that causes the severe disfigurement or impairment of the use of any part of the body

 Which type of assault is it?

-Assault charges are very serious and best handled alongside competent criminal defense attorneys.
+Assault charges are very serious and are best handled alongside a team of competent criminal defense attorneys.
 Twibell Pierson Criminal Law will be by your side if you find yourself being charged with assault.
-The sooner you discuss your options with a lawyer, the brighter your future will be.
+The sooner you discuss your options with a lawyer; the brighter your future will be.